daytripper79/GaitDataAnalysisSystem/README.md

 # GaitDataAnalysisSystem

-This software has been developed on the occasion of the master’s Thesis
+This software has been developed on the occasion of the Master’s Thesis

 "PROCESSING OF SENSOR DATA FOR HEALTH MONITORING
 AND INTEND OF MOTION DETECTION IN ROBOTIC ORTHESES"